grid-line

 But even though this may improve underwriting and service, data privacy concerns are still a big issue.

-As more and more of the population engages with IoT devices, expect insurers to use this real-time data to their advantage.
+But as more and more of the population engages with IoT devices, expect insurers to use this real-time data to their advantage.

 Because of its data-intensive nature, the insurance industry is ripe with repetitive tasks and labor-intensive operations.